mmu-webdesign/IWD-web-term2/rwd-week-6.md

 >We want your html page to be called **index.html** - it's always suprising how many students miss this!

 You should use and maintain the folder structure provided.
 If all of your files are sitting on the root of your site, there is something wrong!

-## MS Windows

-**If you use a windows computer, read this:**

->File extensions - .html .css .js .pdf

-On Windows computers, you might have trouble seeing the file names, because Windows has an option called Hide extensions for known file types turned on by default.
-Generally you can turn this off by going to Windows Explorer, selecting the Folder options... option, unchecking the Hide extensions for known file types checkbox, then clicking OK.
-For more specific information covering your version of Windows, you can search on the web.

 ## Check list